“Narnia! It’s all in the wardrobe just like I told you!”

 C.S.
-Lewis, author of the celebrated children’s series, The Chronicles of Narnia, is most often associated with Oxford, England.
-Yet, the author of was actually born in Belfast in 1898, where he spent his early childhood.
+Lewis, the author of the celebrated children’s series, The Chronicles of Narnia, is most often associated with Oxford, England.
+Yet, the author was actually born in Belfast in 1898, where he spent his early childhood.

 Although the recent Narnia films were filmed largely in New Zealand, your best chance of ‘finding’ Narnia (short of climbing into all of the wardrobes of the world!) is by hiking through the meandering and magical countryside of Northern Ireland.

 Lewis grew up in an elegant Victorian home (not unlike the homes lived in by his characters) at the edge of Belfast, and his childhood was spent roaming the countryside, reading folklore, and playing with animals.
 He was intrigued by mythology – Norse, Greek, Roman, Irish – and Christianity, all of which helped him create Narnia.

 So, put on your hiking boots and head out to the countryside – you’ll start to see Narnia in Northern Ireland everywhere you look!
 The woods of the Mourne Mountains feel magical, as if a lamppost and centaur or two wouldn’t be out of place.
 The sweeping vistas down to the coastline remind one of the wide plains of Narnia where talking animals, stomping giants and dryads made of flowers could roam the land.